The Life of Pi'erre 5

 The Life of Pi'erre 5 is the second studio album by American record producer and rapper Pi'erre Bourne.
 It was released on June 11, 2021, by SossHouse Records and Interscope Records.
 The album features Playboi Carti, Lil Uzi Vert, and Sharc.
-It is the final album in The Life of Pi'erre series.
+The album was supported by official four singles such as 4U, Groceries, Sossboy 2, & Drunk & Nasty, also to be known as the final album in The Life of Pi'erre series.
+The album received mixed reviews from music critics with most of its positivity on the album production, which was produced by Pi'erre Himself.
+The album debuted on number 35 on the US Billboard 200, Selling approximately 16,000 equivalent units in its first week and stands as his highest charting solo project since his debut studio album, The Life of Pi'erre 4 (2019).

 Background and recording

 in an interview with Complex in April 2020, Bourne stated that he was completing work on The Life of Pi'erre 5 and that it would be the final album in the series, saying, "My initial objective for this whole series was to get Kanye [West]'s attention, and I kind of got that while I was working on TLOP4.
 So I'm pretty much cool with what I've accomplished with it."

 A majority of the album was completed in 2019 around the release of The Life of Pi'erre 4.
 A number of songs on the album, including "Switching Lanes" and "Drunk and Nasty" leaked before the album released.'